 We've got the quote, "Our overall product spend has gone down almost 50% when you look at all the products Trend Micro has replaced."
 [00:35:30] We have another quote, they said a company estimated that they have Trend Micro Vision One managed services, their security spend would be five or six times if they tried to duplicate all the capabilities that Trend Micro Vision One managed services gave them.

-So in our EVV report, we modeled a sample company.
+So in our EVV report, we modelled a sample company.
 We used 2000 employees using 3400 devices.
 And found they saved an average of 63% when [00:36:00] you compare it to Trend Micro Vision One to an ad hoc system.
 And then when you look at the added capabilities of Trend Micro managed XDR, the savings jumps to 79%.

 So Chase, when you guys adopted Trend Micro, was cost one of the driving factors, was security posture?
 When you look at your true pain points, what pushed you towards Trend Micro Vision One?